dhbridge/curriculum/source/modules/2014-09-19-module04-complex_requests.markdown

 - In what ways would you want to narrow the data for different questions?
 - Do you see any additional strengths or weaknesses with the data when trying to limit your search results?

+### Group Challenge

+How would you save one of your limited searches to a different variable?
+How then would you show the items?

 ### What we learned